Bigg Boss Malayalam: Mohanlal Begins The Show In Style And Here Is The Complete List Of Contestants

 Ranjini Haridas is also a part of this much popular show.
 Apart from being a popular television host and anchor, she has also appeared in a couple of movies.

-Apart from the above mentioned members, actor and singer Aristo Suresh, Diya Sana (social activist), David John (popular model and actor), Basheer Bashi (social media star), Aditi Rai (popular actress), Manoj Varma (film producer and business man), Sreenesh (television actor) etc., are also the contestants of Bigg Boss Malayalam.
+Apart from the above mentioned members, actor and singer Aristo Suresh, Diya Sana (social activist), David John (popular model and actor), Basheer Bashi (social media star), Aditi Rai (popular actress), Manoj Varma (film producer and businessman), Sreenesh (television actor) etc., are also the contestants of Bigg Boss Malayalam.

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.